the-road-to-learn-react/the-road-to-react/manuscript/react-modern/data-re-fetching.md

 So far, the App component fetches a list of stories once with a predefined query (`react`).
 After that, users can search for stories on the client-side.
 Now we'll move this feature from client-side to server-side searching, using the actual `searchTerm` as a dynamic query for the API request.

-First, remove `searchedStories`, because we will receive the stories searched from the API.
+First, remove `searchedStories` because we will receive the stories searched from the API.
 Pass only the regular stories to the List component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~